Ruby on (Guard)Rails

 Note, this will almost certainly enable things you don’t want.
 That’s fine, disable them manually.
 Here you can see we’ve disabled all Layout cops on database migrations (as they are generated by Rails).

-Consider disabling lints on a per-file basis when possible:
+When disabling linters, consider doing so on a per-line basis when possible:

 # Bulk create BrewCommandRuns for each Device.